gnames/gnverify-rs/README.md

 ```bash
 gnverify /path/to/names.tsv
 ```
-The app assumes that file either contains a simple list of names, one per line, of a tab-separated list where the first column is an `id` associated with a name_string, and the second is the name-string itself.
+The app assumes that a file either contains a simple list of names, one per line, of a tab-separated list where the first column is an `id` associated with a name_string, and the second is the name-string itself.
 You can find examples of such files in the project's [test directory].